 Many will know it from the movie "Night at the Museum" by Ben Stiller, especially the younger ones.
-Although in real life its collection does not come alive at nightfall, it is still worth a visit.
-I'll tell you the best ways to do it!
+Although in real life its collection doesn't come alive after dark, it's still worth a visit.
+Here are the best ways to visit!

 Access to the Natural History Museum by skipping the ticket office queues

 With this early admission ticket you can visit the Natural History Museum without having to wait at the ticket office.
-Once inside, take your time and explore the gallery at your leisure.
+Once inside, take as much time as you want and explore the gallery at your leisure.

 Once you have purchased your ticket, in order to take sanitary measures against COVID-19 during your visit, the museum also asks you to make a date reservation and a scheduled entry on the museum's website to gain access to the museum.
 Once you receive the confirmation email you will find all the instructions to access the museum.

 Why I like this option: with this advance ticket you are assured access to the Natural History Museum without having to wait in line at the ticket office.
-In addition, you can stay inside for as long as you want and explore the gallery at your leisure.
+In addition, you can stay inside for as long as you want and explore the gallery at your own pace.

 Recommended if... you are thinking of visiting the Natural History Museum and want to get an early bird ticket at the best price.